XEDGit/memdetect/README.md

  - #### Optional:

-   - `--e folder_to_exclude_name`: Specify a folder which is inside the `--d directory_path` but you want to exclude from compiling
+   - `--e folder_to_exclude`: Specify a folder inside the `--d directory_path` which gets excluded from compiling

    - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

-   - `--a arg0 arg...`: Specify arguments to run with executable
+   - `--a arg0 arg...`: Specify arguments to run with the executable

  - ##### --fail:

-   - `--fail malloc_to_fail_number`: Specify which malloc should fail (return 0), 1 will fail first malloc and so on
+   - `--fail malloc_to_fail_number`: Specify which malloc call should fail (return 0), 1 will fail first malloc and so on

+   - `--fail all`: Adding this flag will fail all the malloc calls

-   - `--fail all`: Start a loop to compile your code and run it failing 1st malloc on 1st execution, 2nd on 2nd execution and so on
+   - `--fail loop`: Your code will be compiled and ran in a loop, failing the 1st malloc call on the 1st execution, the 2nd on the 2nd execution and so on

  - ##### --add-path: adds malloc_wrapper to a $PATH of your choice